JasperJRoth/MoodoMovie/README.md

 ## For finding flicks fast

 ### Description
-MoodoMovie is a tool for discovering films and shows that fit with your mood!
+MoodoMovie is a tool for discovering films that fit with your mood!
 Simply enter how you're feeling and MoodoMovie will do the rest, searching through countless films so you don't have to.